 Alberta is preparing for a lower emission future.
-The Hydrogen Roadmap is a key part of that future and Alberta's Recovery Plan.
-The roadmap is our path to building a provincial hydrogen economy and accessing global markets.
-It contains several policy actions that will be introduced in the coming months and years, and it provides support to the sector as technology and markets develop.
+The Hydrogen Roadmap is a key part of that future and is our path to building a provincial hydrogen economy and accessing global markets.
+It outlines the steps we are taking to support the sector as technology and markets develop.

-Alberta is already the largest hydrogen producer in Canada.
+Alberta is the largest hydrogen producer in Canada.
 We have all the resources, expertise, and technology needed to quickly become a global supplier of clean, low-cost hydrogen.
-With a worldwide market estimated to be worth over $2.5 trillion a year by 2050, hydrogen can be the next great energy export that fuels jobs, investment and economic opportunity across our province.
+With a worldwide market estimated to be worth more than $2.5 trillion a year by 2050, hydrogen can be the next great energy export that fuels jobs, investment and economic opportunity across our province.

 There are 5 important markets for the growth of clean hydrogen in Alberta.

-Hydrogen use in heating includes appliances such as furnaces, boilers, water heaters, gas fireplaces, stoves, and laundry dryers.
+Hydrogen use in gas utilities includes appliances such as furnaces, boilers, water heaters, gas fireplaces, stoves, and laundry dryers.

 Hydrogen can be blended with natural gas or burned directly to heat homes and businesses.
-This blending is an opportunity to decarbonize the natural gas distribution grid while slowly transitioning to higher blends of hydrogen.
+Blending is an opportunity to decarbonize the natural gas distribution grid while slowly transitioning to higher blends of hydrogen.

-Transportation uses include hydrogen fuel cell cars, buses, trucks, trains and aviation equipment, and hydrogen co-combustion engines primarily for heavy-duty applications.
+Transportation and mobility uses include hydrogen fuel cell cars, buses, trucks, trains and aviation, and hydrogen co-combustion engines primarily for heavy-duty applications.

 About 55% of Alberta’s current hydrogen production is used for heavy oil upgrading, 38% is used for the chemical sector and chemical industry by-products, and 7% for oil refining.

-The greatest opportunity in the industrial sector is converting existing high carbon intensity sources of hydrogen to clean hydrogen sources.
+The greatest opportunity in the industrial sector is converting existing high carbon intensity sources of hydrogen into clean hydrogen sources.